HOW TO WRITE A PRESS RELEASE Get the coverage you need

 1. Don’t send a press release unless it is newsworthy

-Taking about how good your music is is garbage.
+Talking about how good your music is, is garbage.
 Talking about how your music is impacting radio programmers in a particular market, or announcing that you are going to be hitting the radio on tour is much more intriguing.
 Focus your press release around a newsworthy event, like debuting your new album, an upcoming tour announcement, or recording a new song in the studio.
 If you focus on “news”, editors and writers will have a reason to add your press release to their news section.
 Keeping it simple and sticking to the who, what, where, why and when is the basic fundamentals of a press release.

 2. Don’t add fluff and brag

 Focus your writings on telling the reader about yourself .
 Stick to the substance of the press release and the reason why you are writing it to begin with.